PEOPLE

 Brandon Dull

-Brandon is a third-year Comparative Human Development Ph.D. student in the DICE lab.
+Brandon is a fourth-year Comparative Human Development Ph.D. student in the DICE lab.
 Broadly, his research focuses on using critical theories and perspectives to examine how ideologies of white supremacy manifest in human development, education, and identity.
 Currently, he is using qualitative and participatory methods to explore the possibilities and limits of schools in challenging whiteness and white identity.
 Outside of research, Brandon enjoys spending time with his partner and dog, going for runs, and trying new vegan restaurants.

 Amanda-Joy Wright

-Amanda-Joy Wright is a second-year Comparative Human Development student.
+Amanda-Joy Wright is a third-year Comparative Human Development student.
 Her research investigates the mental health, well-being, and identity development of Black women and girls, with an emphasis on how systemic inequities and social contexts shape their lived experiences.
 Through qualitative methodologies and community-centered approaches, she examines the impact of race- and gender-based oppression on identity formation and mental health, particularly within school and community contexts.
 Through her work, she hopes to advocate for a more nuanced and contextually informed understanding of Black women and girls to drive the development and reimagination of equitable policies and practices.
 Prior to starting her Ph.D., Amanda earned a B.A. in Psychology and an M.A. in Developmental Psychology from Cornell University.
 In Amanda’s free time, she enjoys traveling, cooking, photography, and live jazz music.

 Vanessa Cordova